This post may contain affiliate links. Please read our disclosure policy.

 If you love small lemon desserts, try our lemon meringue pie for one, single serving lemon posset, small batch lemon scones, or homemade lemon curd.

-If you have any ingredients leftover from this small batch lemon bars recipe, check out our Leftover Ingredients Recipe Finder.
+If you have ingredients leftover from this mini lemon bars recipe, our Leftover Ingredients Recipe Finder is the easiest way to use them in another single serving or small batch dessert.

 Save This Recipe!